-The 7 Things You Need to Pass the PMI-ACP Exam to be an Agile Certified Practitioner
+7 Things to Pass the PMI-ACP® Exam to be an Agile Certified

 The PMI-ACP Handbook gives you all the details of the Exam process including exam policies and procedures.
 The first two sections are a must read for anyone considering PMI-ACP certification.
 These sections cover the must know basics such as exam eligibility requirements, how to complete the online application, the payment policy, and the Exam blueprint.
 Knowing and understanding this information will go a long way to reducing your exam day stress.